Aambala: Production

-Vishal and Sundar C announced that they would collaborate for a second venture in late May 2014, despite their first film, Madha Gaja Raja, which was remained unreleased, and finally released on 31 January 2025.
-Hansika Motwani was selected for the project, collaborating with director Sundar C for his third consecutive film and Yuvan Shankar Raja was selected to compose the music for the film.
-He later opted out of the project and Sundar C announced that five different composers would work on the project including Adhi of Hiphop Tamizha.
-It was confirmed that Hiphop Tamizha's Adhi would be the only music director to compose all tracks for this film instead of five music directors.
-In the song "Aye Aye Aye" Kushboo made a cameo appearance.
-Three former lead actresses were reported to play Vishal's aunts in the film.
-Simran was rumored to have been signed for one of the three roles, before "a source close to the unit" informed that Ramya Krishnan, Aishwarya and Kiran Rathod had been finalized for the roles.
+In May 2014, actor Vishal and director Sundar C were announced to collaborate for a second venture, despite their first film together, Madha Gaja Raja, yet to release at the time.
+Hansika Motwani was selected for the project, collaborating with Sundar for his third consecutive film.
+Three former lead actresses, Ramya Krishnan, Aishwarya and Kiran Rathod, were finalised to play Vishal's aunts.
 Besides Motwani, the film was said to feature two more heroines, who played the daughters of the three aunts, with Telugu actresses Madhuurima and Maadhavi Latha being recruited for the roles in September 2014.